 I count at least 20 different trim levels you can order with electronic locking differentials.
 The majority only offer a locking rear differential, but a surprising number of vehicles offer electronic locking differentials, both front, and rear.
 There’s no model I know of that’s available with an air locker from the factory.

 Why the rise in manual lockers installed at the factory?
 It may be because 4×4 enthusiasts crave more control over their off-road experience, even if an automatic locker could get the job done.

 Check out a partial list of factory 4x4s with locking differentials.

 The rise of full-time 4WD

 All-wheel drive got a bad rap.
-Early AWD systems could limit one wheel from spinning, but there were certain situations that required a true locker.
-Some traditional 4WD systems lock the front and rear axle together and thus can provide a bit more traction.
-(But without a locker, they don’t lock the wheels left-to-right).
+Early AWD systems could limit one wheel from spinning, but certain situations required a true locker.
+Most traditional 4WD systems lock the front and rear axle together and thus can provide a bit more low-speed traction.
+(But without a diff locker, they don’t lock the wheels left-to-right).

 Over the years, automakers have become increasingly good at creating systems that can prevent wheelspin in almost any condition.
 One major improvement has been a multi-terrain select (MTS) system that essentially locks the wheels together earlier if you tell it you are off-roading with poor traction.

 Yet when automakers install these new systems in some top-trim off-roaders they do not refer to them as AWD.
-Both the Ford F-150 Raptor and Ram 1500 TRX, for example, are advertised with full time 4WD instead of AWD.
+For example, the Ford F-150 Raptor and Ram 1500 TRX are advertised with full time 4WD instead of AWD.
 But one unique thing about these new trucks is that they have retained their manual Hi/Lo transfer case, just without any 2WD setting.